eleclerc/ottawaphpcommunity/README.markdown

 # OPC

-This is the source code of the OttawaPHPCommunity.ca website.
+This is the source code of the (now offline) OttawaPHPCommunity.ca website.
 A simple aggregator of what web developers in Ottawa have to share about PHP.

 ## Requirements